reverse-squared/robotic-scout-magic/docs/components/radio.md

 # Radio
 A list of items, selectable by radio inputs, where only one is selectable.

-> [!DANGER]
-> This component is not fully developed and will show an error message on the form instead of the actual component.

 ## Properties

 | Property |  Type  |                           Description                          |